Arts & Sciences 205

 Albany, NY 12222

-I am a third-year Ph.D. student in Linguistic Anthropology at the University at Albany, State University of New York.
+I am a fourth-year Ph.D. candidate in Linguistic Anthropology at the University at Albany, State University of New York.

 My research focuses on endangered and understudied languages.
-I work primarily on Copala Triqui, a Mesoamerican language of the sizeable Oto-Manguean language family that originated in Oaxaca, and now has a large diaspora community residing in Albany, NY.
-I am also currently researching Ch'ol, a Mayan language; and Malawian CiTonga, a Bantu language.
+I work primarily on Copala Triqui, a Mesoamerican language of the Oto-Manguean language family that originated in Oaxaca, and now has a large diaspora community residing in Albany, NY.
+I also currently have projects working on Brazilian Portuguese, Malawian CiTonga (Bantu), and Ch'ol (Mayan).

-My research interests include phonology, the syntax-phonology interface, tonosyntax, and grammatical tone, language documentation, diaspora linguistics, and quantitative methods in linguistics.
+My research interests include phonology, the syntax-phonology interface, tonosyntax and grammatical tone, language documentation, diaspora linguistics, and computational/quantitative methods in linguistics.

-Phonetic and Phonological Effects of Depressor Consonants in Malawian CiTonga
+Phonetic and Phonological Effects of Depressor Consonants in Malawian CiTonga, with Lee Bickmore and Winfred Mkochi

 The 8th International Conference on Bantu Languages (Bantu 8)